akl/botdetect/README.md

 Botdetect
 ===

-botdetect is a small program that reads IPs on STDIN in the form IP1|IP2 and calculates which IP produces too many requests where the ratio between HTML requests an asset requests (images, CSS, Javascript, fonts) leans too far in favour of HTML.
+botdetect is a small program that reads IPs and an URI Path on STDIN in the form IP1|IP2|PATH, e.g. "192.168.12.3|34.88.27.218|/index.html" and calculates which IP produces too many requests where the ratio between HTML requests an asset requests (images, CSS, Javascript, fonts) leans too far in favour of HTML.

 Assuming that bad bots usually don't load assets, this is a relatively straight-forward way of detecting bad bots.